gabdlr/fictional-bank-be/README.md

-This is a PHP backend application for the Angular assestment "banco-pichincha" for Devsu LLC.
+This is a PHP backend application for an assestment.